bobpaterno/travel-journal/USER_STORIES.md

 in order to view all locations
 I want to see a list of the cities and countries

-Acceptance Criteria
+Usage
 * World traveler is prompted with "New or View" and types `view`
 * Prompt is "View what?
 (1. locations, 2. landmarks, 3. entries)"
 * World traveler types `1` to view all locations

+Acceptance Criteria
-* A list of all locations is displayed
+* A list of all locations is displayed (read from database)